Popular Software Development Pricing Models: Choose the Right One for Your Project

 Time and material pricing model

 Despite being called time and material, the time and material software development model mostly focuses on the time part: as the client, you will pay for the time of the specialists involved in the project.
-You and the development company will agree on the number and seniority of engineers needed to work on your project, but the requirements have a certain level of flexibility compared to other models.
-Therefore, there is no exact date when your development project is going to be finished, but you can usually find out the approximate monthly cost of your project in advance by combining the hourly rates of the specialists working on the project, provided that the requirements don’t change dramatically.
+You and the development company agree on the number and seniority of engineers needed to work on your project, but the requirements have a certain level of flexibility compared to other models.
+Therefore, there is no exact date when your development project is going to be finished, but you typically know the approximate monthly cost of your project ahead by combining the hourly rates of the specialists working on the project, provided that the requirements don’t change dramatically.

 “The Time and Material model looks like the more flexible choice for process and scope adjustment.
 But at the same time, it requires the client’s frequent involvement in budget analysis and feature prioritization.
 This model is best-suited for use on medium to large projects and custom solutions.”